pozil/mongodb-jndi-datasource/README.md

 1. Obtain the Mongo DB client JAR file from here (make sure the version match with the project, see above): http://docs.mongodb.org/ecosystem/drivers/java/
 2. Obtain this project's JAR file or build it using Maven
-3. Place the 2 aforementioned JAR files in this directory: TOMCAT_HOME/lib/
+3. Place the 2 aforementioned JAR files in this directory: `TOMCAT_HOME/lib/`
-4. Edit this file (for binding the DS to Bonita): TOMCAT_HOME/conf/Catalina/localhost/bonita.xml
+4. Edit this file (for binding the DS to Bonita): `TOMCAT_HOME/conf/Catalina/localhost/bonita.xml`
-5. Add this block of XML somewhere in the "Context" tag
+5. Add this block of XML somewhere in the `Context` tag

 ``` XML
 <Resource name="testMongodbDS"